Should I Discipline My Child's Sensory Seeking Behavior?

 The Right Way to Respond to Sensory Seeking Behaviors

 When you spot your child engaging in sensory seeking behaviors, it may be your gut reaction to discipline them in order not to reinforce the behavior and also to keep them safe.
 Typical discipline tactics may not the best way to respond to sensory seeking behaviors, especially if your child does not understand that they are doing something inappropriate or harmful.
 You should still respond if they engage in something dangerous or improper.

 Determine whether the behavior is worth a reaction.

 Look at the behavior you want to discipline and decide whether it's worth a reaction.
 Behaviors that deserve a response include ones that endanger or affect another person or ones that endanger your child.
 There are some behaviors—like spitting out food—that may not be worth disciplining because they don't cause harm to anyone else.

 Understand what sensory input your child is seeking and redirect.

 Take a look at your child's behavior and see what senses they are looking to stimulate.
 Rather than punish them for engaging in a behavior, redirect them to another activity that stimulates their senses in a similar way.
 Explain why it’s a better choice than the other behavior.
 You can eliminate undesired behavior without shaming or punishing them.

 Words help children with sensory processing disorder understand why a behavior is unacceptable and why another is more appropriate.
 Showing them how to experience the same reaction another way, helps them avoid the behavior you don't want them to engage in without making things unpleasant or stressful.

 If you need more help understanding your child's sensory processing issues and how to overcome the daily challenges that they face in life and in school, contact your local Brain Balance Achievement Center.
-For over a decade, we’ve helped over 40,000 children improve the critical and behavioral skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 50,000 individuals improve the critical and behavioral skills needed to create a brighter path for their future.
 You can also view the research and results of the program on the website.